interlock-network/interlock-docs/docs/token/litepaper.md

 The _active_ stakers get to take half of the yield of the tokens that were staked by _passive_ stakers.

-We use blockchain &mdash; a hybrid of Ethereum and Solana &mdash; as a decentralized and transparent open-source mechanism to facilitate the movement of tokens and the distribution of staking-rewards.
+We use the Aleph Zero blockchain as a decentralized and transparent open-source mechanism to facilitate the movement of tokens and the distribution of staking-rewards.